hernanverar/Pierres-Bakery.Solutions/README.md

 In the terminal, navigate to the console application with the command: cd Pierres-Bakery/Bakery

-To launch the application enter the following lines into the command line: dotnet restore
+# To launch the application enter the following lines into the command line:
+* dotnet restore

-then:
+# then:
-dotnet build
+* dotnet build

-and finally:
+# finally:
-dotnet run
+* dotnet run

-Known Bugs
+# Known Bugs
+  none

 License; MIT License